China sacks vice police chief with connections to Zhou Yongkang

 The latest measures were laid out in a speech by Li Keqiang on February 11, in a meeting on tackling corruption, but only published by state news agency Xinhua late on Sunday.

-Li Keqiang criticized the over-concentration of power by the central government and urged the institution of an open government "as the most effective way to accept supervision".
+Li Keqiang criticised the over-concentration of power by the central government and urged the institution of an open government "as the most effective way to accept supervision".

 "When the government controls too much, directly intervenes in micro-economic activities, it not only influences the ability of the market to play a decisive role in the allocation of resources, it also increases transaction costs and makes it easy for corruption to breed," he said.